choose a skill cluster

 what it shows

-Skills hiring complexity data represents the job vacancy rate (JVR), also known as “hiring complexity,” derived from skill supply and demand information for each profile under ISCO-08 2 digit classification across 22 markets.
+Skills hiring complexity data represents the job vacancy rate (JVR), also known as “hiring complexity,” derived from skill supply and demand information for each profile under ISCO-08 2-digit classification across 24 markets.
+Demand accounts for a period of 12 months.

 These figures are based on a combination of verified, normalized labor market data by market and granular, skill-based demand data gathered from job boards, job aggregators and career sites.